-Under this alternative QA option, the independent surveyor would be required to obtain samples at retail stations in the RFG covered area in accordance with the survey plan and have the samples tested for type and amount of oxygenate.
-The sampling and testing conducted under this alternative QA option would be required to be done in accordance with the provisions in §§ 80.8 and 80.46.
-The surveyor would obtain from the retail outlet the product transfer documents associated with the gasoline, which will provide the surveyor with information regarding the type and amount of oxygenate that the gasoline is supposed to contain, and the terminal that conducted the oxygenate blending.
-The surveyor would be required to notify EPA of any instance where the product transfer documents do not contain such information.
-If the test results show that the gasoline does not contain the type and/or the minimum amount of oxygenate indicated on the product transfer documents, the surveyor would be required to ask the terminal determined to have supplied the gasoline to produce documentation of the blending instructions from the refiner or importer of the RBOB.
-The surveyor would be required to notify EPA of any instances where the refiner's or importer's blending instructions indicate that the oxygenate blender did not add the type or minimum amount of oxygenate designated for the RBOB by the refinery or importer.
-The surveyor would be required to submit to EPA a report which includes the information and data collected during the survey, and to maintain records associated with the surveys for five years.
+Under this alternative QA option, the independent surveyor is required to obtain samples at retail stations in the RFG covered area in accordance with the survey plan and have the samples tested for type and amount of oxygenate.
+The sampling and testing conducted under this alternative QA option must be done in accordance with the provisions in §§ 80.8 and 80.46.
+The surveyor obtains from the retail outlet the product transfer documents associated with the gasoline, which will provide the surveyor with information regarding the type and amount of oxygenate that the gasoline is supposed to contain, and the terminal that conducted the oxygenate blending.
+The surveyor must notify EPA of any instance where the product transfer documents do not contain such information.
+If the test results show that the gasoline does not contain the type and/or the minimum amount of oxygenate indicated on the product transfer documents, the surveyor will ask the terminal determined to have supplied the gasoline to produce documentation of the blending instructions from the refiner or importer of the RBOB.
+The surveyor is required to notify EPA of any instances where the refiner's or importer's blending instructions indicate that the oxygenate blender did not add the type or minimum amount of oxygenate designated for the RBOB by the refinery or importer.
+The surveyor is required to submit to EPA a report which includes the information and data collected during the survey, and to maintain records associated with the surveys for five years.

-This proposed rule would require each refiner and importer who chooses to comply with the alternative QA requirement to take all reasonable steps to ensure that parties downstream from the refiner or importer cooperate with the program by allowing the independent surveyor to collect samples, and by providing to the independent surveyor copies of product transfer documents and other information regarding the source of any gasoline received, the destination of any gasoline distributed, the oxygenate blending instructions for RBOB, and the rate the oxygenate was blended.
-In partial satisfaction of the "reasonable steps" requirement, the rule would require the refiner or importer to include such a requirement in contractual agreements with its branded downstream facilities.
+This rule requires each refiner and importer who chooses to comply with the alternative QA requirement to take all reasonable steps to ensure that parties downstream from the refiner or importer cooperate with the program by allowing the independent surveyor to collect samples, and by providing to the independent surveyor copies of product transfer documents and other information regarding the source of any gasoline received, the destination of any gasoline distributed, the oxygenate blending instructions for RBOB, and the rate the oxygenate was blended.
+In partial satisfaction of the "reasonable steps" requirement, the rule requires the refiner or importer to include such a requirement in contractual agreements with its branded downstream facilities.

-In addition, this proposed rule would require parties downstream from a refiner or importer that complies with the alternative QA requirement to include on product transfer documents the type and amount of oxygenate contained in the gasoline and identification of the oxygenate blending terminal that blended the gasoline.
-This proposed rule would require that the survey plan include a process for notifying all oxygenate blending terminals and other downstream parties in the affected area of the product transfer documentation requirement.
-Where a downstream party fails to receive notice of the product transfer requirement, the party would be required to begin complying with the product transfer requirement upon notification by EPA.
+In addition, this rule requires parties downstream from a refiner or importer that complies with the alternative QA requirement to include on product transfer documents the type and amount of oxygenate contained in the gasoline and identification of the oxygenate blending terminal that blended the gasoline.
+This rule requires that the survey plan include a process for notifying all oxygenate blending terminals and other downstream parties in the affected area of the product transfer documentation requirement.
+Where a downstream party fails to receive notice of the product transfer requirement, the party must begin complying with the product transfer requirement upon notification by EPA.